Table of Contents

 BUT IS FULL SPECTRUM CBD OIL LEGAL IN NEBRASKA?

 As of the end of 2020, no one can say with absolute certainty whether it's legal to buy CBD oil in Nebraska.
 For starters, the state Attorney General, Doug Peterson, issued a memo in November 2018 declaring that all CBD oils were still considered to be on the Schedule I controlled substance list.8 His office has not issued any clarifying information since the creation of the Nebraska hemp program in 2019, or its federal approval in 2020.9

 Because of confusion about Nebraska CBD oil laws, it’s natural to wonder if it’s legal to receive CBD oil in the mail to an address in Nebraska.
 To our knowledge here at Cornbread Hemp, the answer is yes.
-And here’s why: because CBD oil is legal under federal law according to the 2018 Farm Bill, the US Postal Service has affirmatively stated that it is legal to send hemp derived CBD products through the mail.10 At no point has post offices advised against sending CBD oil in the mail to certain states.
+And here’s why: because CBD oil is legal under federal law according to the 2018 Farm Bill, the US Postal Service has affirmatively stated that it is legal to send hemp derived CBD products through the mail, even CBD gummies and CBD capsules that contain up to 2mg of THC.10 At no point has post offices advised against sending CBD oil in the mail to certain states.